35 Fun Google Tricks You’ll Want to Try Immediately

 It’s a crime-stopper!

 Reverse image technology is allowing Google to assist child protection agencies in clearing the Web of child pornography.
 How it works: Google indexes problematic images and finds any copies online, making it easy for Internet providers to cut them down.
+Did you know you can also reverse image search on your iPhone too?

 It’s a little unbalanced!